Igor-Kuts/Projects/README.md

 #### Added

 - **Working with Data**

+    - 'binomial_distribution.ipynb': Overview of Binomial distribution with statistics and visualization.
-    - 'bernoulli_distribution.ipynb': Overview of Bernoulli distribution.
+    - 'bernoulli_distribution.ipynb': Overview of Bernoulli distribution with statistics and visualization.
-    - 'uniform_distribution.ipynb': Overview of Discrete and Continuous Uniform distributions.
+    - 'uniform_distribution.ipynb': Overview of Discrete and Continuous Uniform distributions with statistics and visualization.

 # July 21, 2023